- Guildford Town Centre Transport Package

 1. Walnut Tree Close

 The proposals for Walnut Tree Close aim to reduce the amount of traffic using the road, particularly vehicles that use the road as a through-route between the A25 and the gyratory.
-To achieve this aim we are proposing two trial measures: a point-closure or a one-way traffic restriction on Walnut Tree Close.
+To achieve this aim we are planning to undertake a trial one-way traffic restriction, which will permit only northbound traffic along a section Walnut Tree Close/Woodbridge Meadows.

 By doing this we hope to:

-- Reduce peak-hour queuing at both ends of Walnut Tree Close
+- Reduce peak-hour queuing along Walnut Tree Close

 - Improve safety for all road users